Habiboi/wheel-game-demo/README.md

-# Lucky Wheel Game - Senior Case Study
+# Lucky Wheel Game - Game Developer Case Study

-This project is a high-performance, data-driven "Lucky Wheel" game developed for a Senior Game Developer case.
+This project is a high-performance, data-driven "Lucky Wheel" game developed for a Game Developer case.
 The architecture focuses on **scalability**, **clean code principles**, and **optimization**.

 ## 🚀 Key Features